Password

 Clause 10: Improvement

-There are several key reasons why ISO 9001:2015 is better than its predecessor, some of which are highlighted in the infographic below.
-Possibly the most important improvements are the standard's new structure and focus on risk-based thinking.
+There are several key reasons why ISO 9001:2015 was an improvement over its predecessor, some of which are highlighted in the infographic below.
+Possibly the most important changes are the standard's new Annex SL structure and its focus on risk-based thinking.

-The most obvious change to the standard is its new structure – ISO 9001:2015 now uses the same overall structure as other ISO management system standards (which ISO refers to as the "High-Level Structure" as defined in Annex SL), making it easier for enterprises using multiple ISO management systems.
-Another significant improvement is the focus on risk-based thinking.
-While the preventive action requirements of ISO 9001:2008 partially addressed risk-based thinking, the new revision lends increased emphasis to this concept.
+The most obvious change to the standard was its new structure – ISO 9001:2015 now uses the same overall structure as other ISO management system standards, making it easier for enterprises using multiple ISO management systems.
+Another significant improvement was the focus on risk‑based thinking.
+While the preventive action requirements of ISO 9001:2008 partially addressed this, the 2015 revision lent increased emphasis to the concept.

 The world has changed, and the 9001:2015 revision is needed to reflect some of these changes